 You've Heard the Hype, But Why Should You Try Protein Powder with No Added Sugar?

 You’ve cut out the added sugars from your morning coffee, your after-dinner snacks, and even your salad dressings.
 But what about your protein powder?
 Sugar finds its way into your diet in all kinds of places — yes, even into that canister of protein powder on your kitchen counter!
-If you’re saying sayonara to added sugar, here are some reasons to try a protein powder with no added sugar (like the new Openfit Plant Based-Protein Shake).
+If you’re saying sayonara to added sugar, here are some reasons to try a protein powder with no added sugar (like the new Openfit Plant-Based Nutrition Shake).

 Reasons to try a protein powder with no added sugar